HallofFamer/CLox/README.md

 - Scanner, Parser and Single-Pass Compiler
 - Stacked based bytecote VM with the basic Op Code support
 - Unary and Binary Expression/Operators
-- If and Else Statement
+- If and Else condition Statement
-- Switch Statement
+- Switch Condition Statement
-- While and For Loop
+- While Loop, Break and Continue Statement
 - Functions and Closures with automatic upvalue capture
 - Classes, Objects, Methods and `this` keyword
 - Single Inheritance and `super` keyword